enkidevs/curriculum/General/Networking/ns-lookup.md

 The question and answer sections which represent the **request** we sent and the **response** the server sent back.
 The final section of the default output contains statistics about the query[2].

-## Footnotes
-[1:DDoS attack]
-A distributed denial of service attack occurs when multiple systems flood the bandwidth or resources of a server.

-[2:query]
-Represents a request sent to the server.
 ---
 ## Practice